Welcome to The Ultimate Phalanx

 Mana: 2

-I have added a few additional mana sources aside from the deck’s lands.
-Two artifacts have been added to generate additional mana along with two artifacts that cheapen white spellcasting.
-I also have two enchantments that can yield mana in the form of tax.
+A few additional mana sources have been added aside from the deck’s lands.
+Two artifacts generate additional mana along with two artifacts that cheapen white spellcasting.
+Two enchantments that can yield mana in the form of tax are also part of the energy-arsenal.

 Ramp: 3

-Five options that specifically allow me to search for lands in this deck.
-Unfortunately, only two of these allow me to play an additional land during a turn.
+Five options that specifically allow for the search for lands in this deck.
+Unfortunately, only two of these allow for the play of an additional land during a turn.

 Card Advantage: 3

-Aside from three options to tutor for equipment, auras or enchantments, the deck also features nine cards that will allow me to draw or filter.
+Aside from three options to tutor for equipment, auras or enchantments, the deck also features nine cards that will allow for draw or filter.

 Overall speed: 3